Customer Key Management with AWS KMS¶

 - Use Cloud Backups to encrypt your backup snapshots.
 Legacy Backups are not supported.

-- Have an AWS customer master key (CMK).
+- Have a symmetric AWS customer master key (CMK).
 To learn how to create a key, see Creating Keys in the AWS documentation.

 Have an AWS IAM role with sufficient privileges.
 Atlas must have permission to perform the following actions with your key:Note

 If you wish to use the AWS CMK with an AWS IAM role from a different AWS account instead of that of the IAM role which created the AWS CMK, ensure you have sufficient privileges:

 - Add a key policy statement under the AWS CMK to include the external AWS account.

 - Add an IAM inline policy for the IAM role in the external AWS account.

 For a comprehensive discussion of IAM roles and customer master keys, see the AWS documentation.